 Land Use: Affordable housing

 Page 77: Make the following edit: Direct up to 30% of the value of community benefits contributed by RCRD site plan projects towards affordable housing.
 This value would be evaluated on a site plan basis to determine the best use (e.g. an on-site unit program or a cash contribution).
-A cash contribution could be prioritized, to the extent feasible, for additional CAF units elsewhere in the RMSA.

 Implementation Actions:

 Make the following edit to ensure that affordability remains a part of Rosslyn’s future.
 12. Ensure that up to 30% of the total value of community benefits for additional density in a “C-O Rosslyn” site plan project goes toward creating or preserving affordable housing.
-Evaluate the best use of this value (e.g. on-site units or a cash contribution) through the site plan process.
+Additionally, ensure that at least one third of the value dedicated to creating or preserving affordable housing (i.e.,, 10 percent of the total value of community benefits) goes toward on-site affordable housing units.
+For the balance, evaluate the best use of this value (e.g. on-site units or a cash contribution) through the site plan process.

 Add an implementation action that explicitly addresses preservation of MARKS in the Rosslyn Metro Station Area.